Free Physical Therapy Exam Questions Archive

 25.

-A patient with cystic fibrosis is receiving postural drainage and percussion for the right lung’s middle lobe.
-What is the MOST appropriate patient position?
+A patient with cystic fibrosis is receiving postural drainage and percussion for the middle lobe of the right lung.
+What is the MOST appropriate patient position for this technique?

-1. Supine on a wedge with the left shoulder elevated on pillows with the head lower than the pelvis.
+- Supine on a wedge with the left shoulder elevated on pillows; head lower than the pelvis.

-2. Supine on a wedge with the right shoulder elevated on pillows with the head lower than the pelvis.
+- Supine on a wedge with the right shoulder elevated on pillows; head lower than the pelvis.

-3. Prone with the right shoulder elevated on pillows and the head on the same plane as the pelvis.
+- Prone with the right shoulder elevated on pillows; head on the same plane as the pelvis.

-4. Prone with the left shoulder elevated on pillows and the head on the same plane as the pelvis.
+- Prone with the left shoulder elevated on pillows; head on the same plane as the pelvis.

 The correct answer is: